Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/FunctionTool.md

 [print(json.dumps(tool.as_dict(), indent=4)) for tool in functions.definitions]
 ```

-Alternatively user can check the tools property in newly created agent:
+Alternatively user can print the tools property in newly created agent:

 ```python
 [print(json.dumps(tool.as_dict(), indent=4)) for tool in agent.tools if tool.type == "function"]